jerng/serl/README.md

 ## Backlong: First items to implement:

-    - DONE: 'Serl' class, which constructs an object based on (erl), representing one runtime system 'node'
+    - DONE: `Node` class, which constructs an object based on (erl), representing one runtime system 'node'

-    - DONE: 'Pid' class, which constructs an object based on the Erlang 'pid' datatype; remember to specify its toString; maybe specify parsePid as its inverse
+    - DONE: `Pid` class, which constructs an object based on the Erlang 'pid' datatype; remember to specify its toString; maybe specify parsePid as its inverse

-    - DONE: Serl.spawn/3 method, which returns the pid of a new 'lightweight process' started on a 'serl' node; the await ES keyword should be used in place of the receive Erlang keyword; use the 'arguments' object to implement arity=3, such that the other arities can be structurally implemente later
+    - DONE: `node.spawn/3` method, which returns the pid of a new 'lightweight process' started on a 'serl' node; the await ES keyword should be used in place of the receive Erlang keyword; use the 'arguments' object to implement arity=3, such that the other arities can be structurally implemente later

-    - DONE: Serl.send/2 method, for sending messages; since send/3 doesn't change the position of the first two parameters, we don't have to check for arity here...
+    - DONE: `proc.send/2` method, for sending messages; since send/3 doesn't change the position of the first two parameters, we don't have to check for arity here...